google/comprehensive-rust/src/exercises/day-3/morning.md

 # Day 3: Morning Exercises

-We will design a classical GUI library traits and trait objects.
+We will design a classical GUI library using traits and trait objects.

+We will also look at enum dispatch with an exercise involving points and polygons.

 <details>